This is part one of a two part series on multi-agent systems with AgentCore.

 resource "aws_bedrockagentcore_agent_runtime" "main" {

-agent_runtime_name = "${var.prefix}-runtime"
+agent_runtime_name = replace("${local.resource_prefix}_runtime", "-", "_")

-description = "Error Debugger Supervisor Runtime"
+description = "Error Debugger - Multi-Agent AgentCore Runtime"

 role_arn = aws_iam_role.agentcore_runtime.arn